Hardcoreprawn/architecture/input/posts/solutions/everflow-ea.md

 ## Value Proposition

+The value proposition is vital to product development and understanding how a value stream works.
+It is not a typical part of enterprise architecture.
+Still, the author believes it is a powerful way to ensure staff understands how your company makes money, what clients chose your company for, and, thus, what is essential to your brand and continued success.

-Explains the Jobs, Pains, and Gains for the customer and how Everflow addresses them.
+A value proposition canvas explains the customer's Jobs, Pains, and Gains and how your company or products address them.

 ![Everflow, Value Proposition Canvas](../../media/everflow-value-proposition-canvas.png)